Digital-Grinnell/dlad-blog/content/posts/135-Migrating-CATPAW-Development-to-Azure/index.md

 Our deployment to _Reclaim Cloud_ also encountered two technical challenges:

 1) Due to the nature of _Flask_ and its built-in webserver, we had to maintain two different versions of the code, one for the _local_/_development_ websever, and a second copy for any _remote_/_deployed_ using a [wsgi](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) interface.
 A pair of `.sh` scripts were created to manually switch between versions.
-Specific differences between versions are documented in the aforementioned `README-original.pdf` shown above.
+Specific differences between versions are documented in the aforementioned `README-original.pdf` provided below.

-2) Recently, the addition of new _nltk_ elements and a [pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object introduced a configuration where the code would run _locally_, but the modified _wsgi_ version would not successfully deploy to _Reclaim Cloud_.
+2) Recently, the addition of new [nltk](https://www.nltk.org/) elements and a [pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object introduced a configuration where the code would run _locally_, but the modified _wsgi_ version would not successfully deploy to _Reclaim Cloud_.

 ## CATPAW-Azure